shirakawa gifu rural japan village

 8. Kanazawa

-You won’t believe that Hakone National Park lies less than 100 kilometres away from hectic Tokyo, with its epic mountain views (look out for Fuji-san on a clear day), forest-lined lake and thermal hot springs.
+You won’t believe that Hakone National Park lies less than 63 miles away from hectic Tokyo, with its epic mountain views (look out for Fuji-san on a clear day), forest-lined lake, and thermal hot springs.

-True to Japanese style, the park is easy to navigate with an efficient and convenient transport system of trains, buses, cable cars, a funicular and a boat cruise.
-In the vast expanses of Hakone, you can really take in a breath of fresh air, explore at your leisure and recline in the mineral-rich waters of onsen baths.
+True to Japanese style, the park is easy to navigate with an efficient and convenient transport system of trains, buses, cable cars, a funicular, and a boat cruise.
+In the vast expanses of Hakone, you can take in fresh air, explore at your leisure, and recline in the mineral-rich waters of onsen baths.

-Hakone is particularly beautiful during sakura cherry blossom season and the autumn months, when the leaves turn rich reds and oranges.
-If you're visiting Japan during summer, you can also climb Mount Fuji between July and September.
-Read our when to visit Japan guide for more details.
+Hakone is lovely during the sakura cherry blossom and autumn, when the leaves turn rich reds and oranges.
+If you visit Japan during the summer, you can climb Mount Fuji between July and September.
+Read our When to Visit Japan guide for more details.

 2. Shikoku Island